yawaramin/re-web/README.md

     $ esy

+## Example

+Check out the example server in the `bin/` directory.
+The `Main.re` file there is extensively commented with explanations.

-Run the included example server:
+Run the example server:

     $ esy bin